Healy Eats Real

 3. Get rid of inflammatory foods.

 Foods such as refined sugar and grains cause inflammation which can exacerbate hypothyroidism hair loss.
-In general, people with a thyroid issues should avoid gluten, sugar, and dairy in order to decrease inflammation and improve health.
+In general, people with thyroid issues should avoid gluten, sugar, and dairy in order to decrease inflammation and improve health.
 When I followed a strict autoimmune protocol and took the right supplements, my hair loss stopped in a matter of weeks.

 4. Get the right medication.